florawqh/iOSSceneDisplay/MelbournTravel/readme.txt

 //  Copyright (c) 2014 WangQionghua.
 All rights reserved.
 //

-MelbourneTravel is a travel application demo based a China travel application that I developed for a previous project.
+MelbourneTravel is a travel application demo based on a China travel application that I developed for a previous project.

 This application can:
 1.Read Json files and parse Json data.